francis-clairicia/EasyNetwork/docs/source/howto/tcp_clients.rst

 SSL/TLS connection
 ------------------

-If you want to use SSL to communicate with the remote, the easiest way is to pass ``ssl=True``:
+If you want to use SSL to communicate with the remote host, the easiest way is to pass ``ssl=True``:

 .. tabs::